Sold

 • Fibre: 2 g

-• Key micronutrients: Magnesium, manganese, polyphenols
+• Key micronutrients: Magnesium, manganese, copper

 Frequently Asked